andrescosta/jobico-fn/README.md

 ![alt](docs/img/architecture.svg?)

-For a detailed overview of the system design and key architectural components, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) file.
+For a more detailed overview of the system design and key architectural components, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) file.

 # Jobicolets